 Technique is the fifth studio album by New Order, released in 1989.
 The album is an even more radical departure from New Order's signature sound compared to Brotherhood, incorporating heavy use of Balearic beat and acid house influences (inspired by the band's experiences during initial recording sessions in Ibiza) and overall bringing New Order into the Madchester dance scene full-force.
 Consequently, it also cemented New Order's image as an electronic band, following Brotherhood's conceptual war between the guitar and synthesizer sides of their music.
+Despite this, a number of guitar-driven tracks still feature on Technique, with songs like "All the Way", "Love Less", and "Run" showing that the band hadn't completely abandoned their rock roots.

 - "Fine Time" (4:42)